anatoliykmetyuk/anatoliykmetyuk.github.io_/src/posts/2018-08-18-effect-extensions.md

 } yield ()
 ```

 I defined the effect extension methods as ordinary methods in the package object.
-However, the approach as in the code sample above forced me to use curly braces a lot.
-Usage of braces decreases the readability of code.
+However, the approach as in the code sample above forced me to use curly braces.
+Usage of braces decreases readability of code.

 The advantage of the effect extension pattern with rich wrappers is that the formalism required to specify the side effect types is localised at the end of the expressions and does not wrap them, which increases readability.

 # Directions for Improvement
-A big brother of the rich wrapper pattern is the type class pattern.
+The big brother of the rich wrapper pattern is the type class pattern.
 If rich wrappers are not enough for your project, consider specifying effect extensions as type classes.

 The motivation for placing the entire pattern into the package object is for it to be accessible from the entire application.
 The Cats library solves the accessibility problem by stuffing all the functionality into a single object.
 You can access all it implicits via a single import as follows: